-The AWG-KP noted that one way to facilitate compliance by Annex I Parties with their commitments under Article 2, paragraph 3, of the Kyoto Protocol is to enable affected Parties to submit questions of implementation of response measures to the facilitative branch of the Compliance Committee.]]

-Option 2 The AWG-KP noted that national communications and their review in the SBI provide a channel through which Parties can report impacts and consequences from the policies and measures of Annex I Parties.
+[According to decision 27/CMP.1, the Compliance Committee shall address questions of implementation of Article 3, paragraph 14, of the Kyoto Protocol regarding potential consequences.
+[The AWG-KP further noted that according to decision 27/CMP.1, the facilitative branch of the Compliance Committee is responsible for promoting compliance by Parties with their commitments under the Kyoto Protocol, taking into account their common but differentiated responsibilities and respective capacities.
+The AWG-KP noted that one way to facilitate compliance by Annex I Parties with their commitments under Article 2, paragraph 3, of the Kyoto Protocol is to enable affected Parties to submit questions of implementation of response measures to the facilitative branch of the Compliance Committee.]]4 Option 2 The AWG-KP noted that national communications and their review in the SBI provide a channel through which Parties can report impacts and consequences from the policies and measures of Annex I Parties.
 Parties shall provide solid information on their specific needs and concerns relating to the adverse and beneficial social, environmental and economic impacts arising from mitigation actions taken by Parties.
 All Parties shall report on observed impacts of response measures in their national communications.
 The AWG-KP agreed to further consider how existing channels could also serve as a platform for discussions on the information provided by Parties.
 14. The AWG-KP recognized that [cooperation among Parties] [the improvement of regulatory frameworks, the strengthening of institutions and the enhancement of capacities in developing countries as well as technology cooperation among Parties could assist developing countries in assessing and dealing with potential consequences] on the further development and application of technologies could assist in minimizing negative consequences.
 It noted [that] [the need for] technology cooperation [and transfer to developing countries for][and] the enhancement of capacities of developing countries and [for] finance and risk management tools[, including economic diversification,][could] [to] assist developing countries in assessing and dealing with potential consequences.

-G. Considerations on any further work

-15. [Parties noted that work on this issue should be consolidated into a single stream with a view to avoiding duplication and maintaining a coherent and consistent approach with other work being carried out under the UNFCCC process, including through the possible use of joint groups].]

-&lt;sup>4 A number of Parties have commentes that this duplicated wording in section B.
+G. Considerations on any further work 15.
+[Parties noted that work on this issue should be consolidated into a single stream with a view to avoiding duplication and maintaining a coherent and consistent approach with other work being carried out under the UNFCCC process, including through the possible use of joint groups].] - - - - - 4 A number of Parties noted that this duplicated wording contained in section B.